-Since your pretty fall leaves have fallen from the tree, their stem shaft has already closed, and it’s starting to shrivel up and get brittle.
+If you’re collecting colorful fall leaves from the ground, their stem shaft has already closed.
+It’s probably starting to dry and get brittle.
 You could always just press your leaves between some book pages and preserve them that way.
-However, a glycerine solution will preserve the leaves in a way that will keep them pliable and their colors vibrant for years to come.
+However, a glycerine solution will preserve the leaves in a way that keeps them pliable and helps them maintain their vibrant colors for years to come.

-Step 1: The first thing you want to do is open the stem shaft up again.
+Step 1: First, you need to open the stem shaft again.
 We just gave the stems a couple of taps with a hammer to open them up.

-Note: This process was done with freshly fallen leaves that had not started to turn brittle yet.
+Note: We did our leaf preservation project with freshly fallen leaves that had not started to turn brittle yet.

 Step 2: Make the preservation solution using two parts boiling water to one part glycerine.
 You can find glycerine in the health and beauty section of your drugstore or on Amazon.

-Our leaves soaked for five days, and they turned out great.
-They all had a shiny look to them after their week at the glycerine spa. :)
+We allowed our leaves to soak for five days, and they turned out great!
+They were all shiny and glossy after their week at the glycerine spa.

-We let them dry on a newspaper for a few hours, but the shininess stayed.
-Now we can bend them, and they will not crack and break into a million pieces.
-They color is preserved, and we can use them for decoration.
+We laid them flat on a newspaper and left them to dry for a few hours.
+The leaves remained glossy even after they were dry.
+Now we can bend them, and they won’t crack and break into a million pieces.
+The color is preserved, and we can use them for decoration.

-Once you’ve preserved a collection of fall leaves, try some of these ideas for what you can do with them:
+Once you’ve preserved a collection of fall leaves, try some of these decorating ideas:

 - label them and display on your nature table for the season